arbal/awesome-stars/README.md

 - [golemhq/golem](https://github.com/golemhq/golem) - A complete test automation tool
 - [Blazemeter/taurus](https://github.com/Blazemeter/taurus) - Automation-friendly framework for Continuous Testing by
 - [tryolabs/requestium](https://github.com/tryolabs/requestium) - Integration layer between Requests and Selenium for automation of web actions.
 - [seleniumbase/SeleniumBase](https://github.com/seleniumbase/SeleniumBase) - ✅ 📊 A complete framework for Web-UI testing. 💠 Fast, easy, and reliable.
-(Python)
+(Python/pytest/Selenium)
 - [joedicastro/vps-comparison](https://github.com/joedicastro/vps-comparison) - A comparison between some VPS providers.
 It uses Ansible to perform a series of automated benchmark tests over the VPS servers that you specify.
 It allows the reproducibility of those tests by anyone that wanted to compare these results to their own.
 All the tests results are available in order to provide independence and transparency.
 - [Tribler/tribler](https://github.com/Tribler/tribler) - Privacy enhanced BitTorrent client with P2P content discovery
 - [blockchain-etl/ethereum-etl](https://github.com/blockchain-etl/ethereum-etl) - Python scripts for ETL (extract, transform and load) jobs for Ethereum blocks, transactions, ERC20 / ERC721 tokens, transfers, receipts, logs, contracts, internal transactions.
 Data is available in Google BigQuery https://goo.gl/oY5BCQ